12 Bible Movie Adaptations for Easter & Passover: The Gospel Acc. St. Matthew & The Gospel of John

 Although both films work according to similar formal principles (follow an original gospel account as closely as possible), they seem to make very different assumptions about the audience.

-John seems intended for 2 ideal audiences.
-For evangelical wooden literalists who are skeptical about the changes that most Bible movie adaptations find necessary, The Gospel of John provides a welcomed adaptive strictness and specificity.
-It would hardly be surprising to hear about such audiences watching the film with a Bible open, checking to make sure that each line is true to the source – and finding their effort rewarded.
-But John isn’t just for the well-versed converted evangelical; it’s also clearly an evangelistic tool for the biblically illiterate.
-That’s why, instead of choosing a more literal or beautiful translation as its source for narration and dialogue, the film instead opts for the rather ugly but plain language of the Good News Translation.
-Even though the translation often masks the repetition and word play of the Greek source, it assumedly is easier for the first time listener to follow than more literal translations.
+John is intended for two audiences.
+The first intended audience is extremely biblically literate and prone to fact-checking and quick to judge anything that adds to Scripture.
+Anyone who is skeptical of biblical adaptations that change the original source material will welcome the strictness and specificity of The Gospel of John.
+Members of this audience will watch the film with a Bible open, checking to make sure that each line is true to the source – and they will find their effort rewarded.
+But John isn’t just for the well-versed, converted evangelical; it’s also clearly an evangelistic tool for the biblically illiterate.
+That’s why, instead of choosing a more literal or a more beautiful translation as the source for its narration and dialogue, the film opts for the rather ugly but plain language of the Good News Translation.
+Even though the translation often masks the repetition and word play of the Greek source, it is easier for the first time listener to follow than more literal translations.

 The Gospel According to St. Matthew doesn’t seem quite as concerned about the ability of its audience to follow the narrative.
-Several events are executed with little to no dialogue or explanation, precisely because it’s assumed that we the viewers already know what’s going on.
+Several events are executed with little to no dialogue or explanation.
+The filmmakers just assume that the viewers will already know what’s going on and will be able to follow along.
 The film was made in Italy while the Catholic Church still maintained a strong hegemony over the population and so the average person was quite aware of the basic events of Jesus’ life.
-If anything, they were less aware of the specific contours of Matthew’s gospel (the average Catholic was exposed to a whole-cannon picture of Jesus’ life and was unlikely to read through a whole gospel on its own), and so the little alterations made to its narrative structure were hardly a concern.

 Much has been made of the fact that the director of The Gospel According to St. Matthew, Pier Paolo Pasolini, was an atheist, communist, and populist.
 In the end, however, his determination to render an adaptation that was faithful to the biblical text (not, in his mind, faithful to history) meant that his atheism had a limited effect on the film.